Van Diemen's Land

-Van Diemen's Land was the colonial name of the island of Tasmania used by the British during the European exploration of Australia in the 19th century.
-A British settlement was established in Van Diemen's Land in 1803 before it became a separate colony in 1825.
-Its penal colonies became notorious destinations for the transportation of convicts due to the harsh environment, isolation and reputation for being inescapable.
-Macquarie Harbour and Port Arthur are among the most well-known penal settlements on the island.
+Van Diemen's Land was the colonial name of the island of Tasmania during the European exploration and colonisation of Australia in the 19th century.
+The Aboriginal-inhabited island was first visited by the Dutch ship captained by Abel Tasman in 1642, working under the sponsorship of Anthony van Diemen, the Governor-General of the Dutch East Indies.
+The British retained the name when they established a settlement in 1803 before it became a separate colony in 1825.
+Its penal colonies became notorious destinations for the transportation of convicts due to the harsh environment, isolation and reputation for being escape-proof.

+The name was changed to Tasmania on 1 January 1856 to dissociate the island from its convict past and to honour its European discoverer, Abel Tasman.
+The old name had become a byword for horror in England because of the severity of its convict settlements such as Macquarie Harbour and Port Arthur.
+When the island became a self-governing colony in 1855, one of the first acts of the new legislature was to change its name.

 With the passing of the Australian Constitutions Act 1850, Van Diemen's Land (along with New South Wales, Queensland, South Australia, Victoria, and Western Australia) was granted responsible self-government with its own elected representative and parliament.
-On 1 January 1856, the colony of Van Diemen's Land was officially changed to Tasmania.
-The last penal settlement was closed in Tasmania in 1877.
+The last penal settlement in Tasmania was closed in 1877.

 Toponym

-The island was named in honour of Anthony van Diemen, Governor-General of the Dutch East Indies who had sent the Dutch explorer Abel Tasman on his voyage of discovery in the 1640s.
+The island was named by colonisers in honour of Anthony van Diemen, Governor-General of the Dutch East Indies who had sent the Dutch explorer Abel Tasman on his voyage of discovery in the 1640s.
 In 1642 Tasman became the first known European to land on the shores of Tasmania.
 After landing at Blackman Bay and later raising the Dutch flag at North Bay, Tasman named the island Anthoonij van Diemenslandt (Anthony Van Diemen's land) in his patron's honour.

 The demonym for inhabitants of Van Diemen's Land was "Van Diemonian", though contemporaries used the spelling "Vandemonian".
 Anthony Trollope used the latter term; "They are (the Vandemonians) united in their declaration that the cessation of the coming of convicts has been their ruin."

-In 1856, Van Diemen's Land was renamed Tasmania; removing the unsavoury link the name Van Diemen's Land had with its penal settlements (and the "demon" connotation).
+In 1856, Van Diemen's Land was renamed Tasmania, removing the unsavoury link the name Van Diemen's Land had with its penal settlements (and the "demon" connotation).
 Tasmania was chosen as it honoured the explorer Abel Tasman, the first European to visit the island.
 Within 21 years the last penal settlement in Tasmania at Port Arthur was permanently closed in 1877.

 History

 Exploration

+In 1642, Abel Tasman discovered the western side of the island and named it on behalf of the Dutch.
+He sailed around the south to the east, landing at Blackman Bay and assumed it was part of the Australian mainland.